jeromelek/tellingstorieswithdata/FinalProjectPartI.md

 ## High Fidelity Mockup
 Instead of sketching a paper prototype, I proceeded to design my mockup in high-fidelity using a prototyping tool known as Figma.
 Following this prototype, I intend to gather some feedback from viewers before proceeding to build the final version on shorthand.
+*Visualizations are for illustration purposes and are not representative of the actual data.

 ## Data